-$\sqrt{}$ In addition to your research answer the following questions: 1.
-How long (period of time) have IT centers been offering services in this region?
-2. What populations (target markets) have been the major focus of the other organizations?
-3. Are the other organizations providing exactly the same type of service as your CTC?
-If no, how do they differ?
-4. What are some of the major issues the other organizations experience when delivering this service?
-5. Is the need for similar services growing or slowing?
+\checkmark In addition to your research answer the following questions: FACILITATOR NOTE: It may be best to allow participants 1.
+How long (period of time) have IT centers been offering services in this region? from the same CTC to sit together and work through each analysis project.
+If a single participant is present, assign them to another group so they can What populations (target markets) have been the major focus of the other organizations? participate in conversation.
+2. Group Analysis: Divide participants into small groups 3.
+Are the other organizations providing exactly the same type of service as your CTC?
+If no, how do they differ? and allow them time to answer the analysis questions.
+Once participants have worked through 4.
+What are some of the major issues the other organizations experience when delivering this service? the questions, bring the larger group together and ask the following questions: Is the need for similar services growing or slowing?
+What insights did your conversation create?
+5. Are there concepts listed here that are unclear? · ► Is additional research needed in order to fully answer these questions?